EricssonResearch/OSCOAP/README.md

-# Object Security of CoAP (OSCOAP): [Interoperability testing](https://ericssonresearch.github.io/OSCOAP/)
+# Object Security for Constrained RESTful Environments (OSCORE): [Interoperability testing](https://ericssonresearch.github.io/OSCOAP/)

-## Please refer to the up-to-date version of OSCOAP in the CoRE wg github: https://github.com/core-wg/oscoap
+## Please refer to the up-to-date version of OSCORE in the CoRE wg github: https://github.com/core-wg/oscoap

-This directory contains the test specifications and the report for the interoperability test for OSCOAP.
+This directory contains the test specifications and the reports for the interoperability tests for OSCORE.